LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 $$ (a_1 + b_1i)(a_2 + b_2i) = (a_1a_2 - b_1b_2) + (a_1b_2+b_1a_2)i$$

-For the 3D complex number this is not always possible, because [Legendre's three-square theorem][legendre] states that integers of the form $n=4^a(8b+7)$ cannot be represented as the sum of three squares of integers.
+For the 3D complex number this is not always possible.
+This can be proved for complex numbers with only integers through [Legendre's three-square theorem][legendre] which states that integers of the form $n=4^a(8b+7)$ cannot be represented as the sum of three squares of integers.
 For example:

 $$ (0^2 + 1^2 + 2^2)(2^2 + 2^2 + 2^2)=60=4(8 + 7)$$